 Samples of mobile video ads in different display modes for varying purposes: (1) autoplay video, (2) square framed video, and (3) verticle video with an image overlay.

 In-App video advertising has been steadily gaining traction.
-As mobile becoming the dominant ad channels, advertisers are devoting their ad spends on video.
+As mobile becomes the dominant ad channels, advertisers are devoting their ad spends on video.
 According to VentureBeat, mobile video ad spending triples in 2015, where global ad spend on video rise to 71 percent of total mobile ad spend in Q3.
-The expanse of video ads reach on mobile is mind blowing.
+The expanse of video ads reach on mobile is mind-blowing.
 The engagement rate is high.
 This makes them suitable for advertising games and well-established brands.

 A typical video ad runs 15- or 30-second when user tap to play.
 While some advertisers invest in higher budget video ads that play automatically when in view.
 Video on mobile is pretty appealing.
 Unlike desktops, users are focused on video ads whenever they are engaged with the device.
 They don’t get to multitask around a video ad.

 However, advertisers must be careful as it may backfire.
 A poorly made ad or placed inappropriately will frustrate users and cause them to close the app.
 So it’s important that video ads should be short (as mentioned in 15 to 30 seconds range).
 And, as we’ve said with previous formats, ad placements must be at a natural break in users’ app journey.

 Brand advertisers should ensure that there’s an enticing screen grab to encourage users to play the video.
 They should think creatively when introducing a video to the users.
 Given its natural tendency to disrupt the user experience, advertisers should consider only reveal the video after a banner is clicked.
 Also, to minimize the risk of frustrating the users, autoplay video should be fired without audio and allow users the option to turn it on or off.